scaralbi/scaralbi.github.io/index.md

 # About me

-I am a 22 years old guy.
+I am a 22 years old human being.
 At the moment I am located in the UK.
 I was born in Italy in 1997.
 I lived in Torino until 2016.
 I completed my BSc in Biotechnology from Imperial College London in August 2019.